skribblez2718/promptress/system_prompts/blog_assistant.md

 - Enhancement needs: Add structure, preserve personality completely

 OUTPUT:

+## Excerpt

-**Excerpt:** A casual exploration of the JWT alg=none vulnerability and why some libraries fail to verify signatures when the algorithm is set to none. _Assumptions: technical audience familiar with JWT basics, personal blog format._
+A casual exploration of the JWT alg=none vulnerability and why some libraries fail to verify signatures when the algorithm is set to none. _Assumptions: technical audience familiar with JWT basics, personal blog format._

+## Enhanced Post

 # That Time JWT Libraries Forgot to Check Signatures